Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

 ### 4. Cleanup only EC2 instance

-   Once your work don't with above instance then you can exit your VM and run clean-up script to clean your AWS infrastructure which you have created.
-You can clean-up all AWS infrastructure created using below command.
+   Once your work done with above instance then you can exit your instance and run clean-up script on it.
+You can use below command to clean-up all AWS infrastructure.
 ```
       terraform validate && terraform destroy -var-file user.tfvars --auto-approve
 ```